vigneshavm/Interview-questions/JS Q.md

 Non-primitive types include:
 `object`, `array`, `function`, etc.

+For non-primitive values , the variable holds a reference to the data.
+Const locks that reference, meaning I can't assign a new object or array to it.
+However, I can still modify the contents of the object or array because the reference remains unchanged.

 With non-primitives, the **reference** is constant — meaning the variable always points to the same object/array/function — **but the contents can be modified.**